AditiArjun/Data-Science-Lab-Codes/README.md

 information about various houses in Boston through different parameters.
 There are 506 samples and 14 feature variables in this dataset.
 The objective is to predict the value of prices of the house using the given features.

 Experiment 5: Data Analytics II - 1.
 Implement logistic regression using Python/R to perform classification on Social_Network_Ads.csv dataset.
-2. Compute Confusion matrix to find TP, FP, TN, FN, Accuracy, Error rate, Precision, Recall on the given dataset.
+2. Compute the Confusion matrix to find TP, FP, TN, FN, Accuracy, Error rate, Precision, Recall on the given dataset.

 Experiment 6: Data Analytics III - 1.
 Implement Simple Naïve Bayes classification algorithm using Python/R on iris.csv dataset.
 2. Compute Confusion matrix to find TP, FP, TN, FN, Accuracy, Error rate, Precision, Recall on the given dataset.